OktayAla/OktayAla/README.md

 -  Master’s in **Management Information Systems** from Sakarya University
 -  I work in a company as an **IT Support Assistant**.
 -  Currently learning **Python with machine learning**
--  *assionate about optimizing processes and automating workflows

 ## Check Out My Repositories
 - [Python Projects](https://github.com/OktayAla/Python)